Ladbrokes owner suffers as shop closures eclipse online boom

-(Reuters) -British gambling group Entain reported a drop in total net gaming revenue for the first quarter on Thursday, as a hit from shop closures outweighed a surge in online betting during coronavirus lockdowns.
+British gambling group Entain (ENT.L) reported a drop in total net gaming revenue for the first quarter on Thursday, as a hit from shop closures outweighed a surge in online betting during coronavirus lockdowns.

 The FTSE 100 company, which owns the Ladbrokes and Coral brands, said total net gaming revenue fell 13%, even as online revenue leapt by a third.